Duet3D/wiki-content/User_manual/RepRapFirmware/CAN_limitations.md

 ## Limitations in firmware 3.6 and earlier
 * The M571 command cannot be used in conjunction with extruders driven from CAN-connected expansion boards, or IO on expansion boards.
 * Using the reset button on the Duet 3 mainboards does not reset the expansion boards, they need to be reset explicitly (`M999 Bnn`).
 A soft reset of the mainboard (`M999`) will cause the expansion boards to reset.
-* In the object model sub-object `sensors.filamentMonitors[].calibrated` is not available for filament monitors on CAN-connected board and will be reported as null.
+* In the object model sub-object `sensors.filamentMonitors[].calibrated` is not available for filament monitors on CAN-connected boards and will be reported as null.
+In RRF 3.7.0-beta.3 and later it is reported, provided that the expansion or tool board runs the matching firmware version.
 * `sensors.filamentMonitors[].filamentPresent` and the virtual filament monitor input ports created by M950 J (RRF 3.7.0-beta.3 and later) are supported for filament monitors on CAN-connected boards; state changes reach the main board with a small additional latency.

 ## Additional limitations in firmware 3.5 and earlier